Take time to reflect

 When you meditate your body is on pause.
 Yes, you can still move if you like, but your heart rate and breathing will slow and stabilize.
 Your body is actually very relaxed.
 When I meditate, I tend to go “numb” and can’t even feel my body…sounds weird, but it’s amazing.
 Your brain, on the other hand is still having active thoughts.
 You may find that during meditation, you have your most brilliant thoughts.

-Did you take the time to carve out a spot in your home that is just for you?
-If not, pause now and find that spot.
-Protect your well-being by setting up boundaries.
+Take the time to carve out a spot in your home that is just for you.
+You deserve a refuge, in your home, to protect your well-being by setting up boundaries.
 Make sure everyone who lives with you knows that this space is yours.
 Are you making up excuses as to why you can’t do that?
 Stop.

 Find your spot, your refuge.
 You deserve it.
 You deserve to press pause and take care of yourself.